Last Updated on September 12, 2022 by Rebecca Huff

 - A home, this is usually called a Hen House (we got ours at Sams club, but we have had others that we built from scratch, see photo below)

-- Straw, to add to nests as cushion
+- Straw, to add to nests as cushion, stick this inside the nesting box for your egg-laying mamas.

 - Feed, usually an organic corn mix and protein pellets.
 We keep ours in metal cans inside our garage to deter rodents.